Get E-Book

 const port: number = JSON.parse('"3000"');

-That order also explains weird cache observations.
+The same order explains confusing cache observations.
 A program can populate compile-cache files and still fail later during linking or evaluation.
 A program can fail during stripping and create no useful V8 code-cache artifact for that module.
 A program can get a compile-cache hit and still throw every time.
 The cache helps one layer.
-It never changes the next layer's rules.
+It does not change the rules after that layer.

 When a direct .ts run fails, classify the error before changing tools.
 A resolver error wants a real specifier.
 A stripping error wants erasable syntax or a transform path.
 A linking error wants runtime exports to match runtime imports.
 An evaluation error wants ordinary JavaScript debugging.
-A type-checking error from tsc belongs to the checker and may have no runtime symptom at all.
+A type-checking error from tsc belongs to the checker and may have no runtime symptom.

 Programmatic Stripping